readyplayerme/ready-player-me/README.md

 This API includes modules that are used by multiple tools on RPM environment, as well settings presets for exporting files for RPM.

 ## Install
-This repo can be installed manually or through PIP.
+This repo can be installed through PIP.

-### Manual install
-Instructions:
-- download latest
-- install as a blender add-on, by extracting the whole folder in your addons folder
-- PIP install the dependencies from `requirements.txt`

 #### PIP
 Installing through PIP